khulnasoft-lab/design.khulnasoft.com/contents/components/tables.md

 ## Pagination

 Tables can include pagination.
 Pagination works by presenting a set number of rows in a view, with the ability to navigate to another set.
 [See pagination guidelines](https://design.gitlab.com/components/pagination)

+Tables with more than 20 items require pagination which is always located below the table and takes the form of a button group.
+Pagination is generally not required on tables with 20 or fewer items.

 Todo: Add live component block with code example including pagination